galaxyproject/training-material/topics/admin/tutorials/monitoring/tutorial.md

 ## Importing a dashboard

 For any public Grafana dashboard, you can copy the dashboard for your own use.
-This is a nice features of Grafana that has really helped it spread in the Galaxy community, any cool thing one of builds, everyone else can copy and build upon.
+This is a nice feature of Grafana that has really helped it spread in the Galaxy community, any cool thing one of us builds, everyone else can copy and build upon.

 > ### {% icon hands_on %} Hands-on: Import a dashboard
 >